jmetzger/training-workshop-mariadb-docker/grant-revoke.md

 grant all on mydb.* to training@localhost
 ```

-## Revoke global or dg right from a suer
+## Revoke global or revoke right from a user

 ```
 revoke select on *.* from training@localhost